Sharing is caring!

-Sharing these 5 foods to help boost serotonin seemed appropriate, given that it is Mental Health Awareness Month.
+Sharing these 5 foods to boost serotonin seemed appropriate, given that it is Mental Health Awareness Month.

 What is Serotonin?